cisagov/bad-practices/README.md

 community.
 We hope that you will:

 - Ask questions if something doesn't make sense.
-- Share  your thoughts on existing, and ideas for future, Bad Practice entries.
+- Share your thoughts on existing, and ideas for future, bad practice entries.
-- Engage with us and other community members on ideas and actions to eradicate Bad Practices.
+- Engage with us and other community members on ideas and actions to eradicate bad practices.
-- Welcome others and maintain an open-mind.
+- Welcome others and maintain an open mind.

 ---